Understanding What Paper Can And Can't Be Recycled

 recycle bin

-Recycling is a great way to reduce your environmental impact and minimize waste.
+Recycling is a great way to reduce your environmental impact and minimise waste.
 However, not all paper can be recycled.
 Understanding the types of paper that can and cannot be recycled is essential to ensure that the recycling process is successful and efficient.
 In this section, we’ll explore the types of paper that can be recycled.

 1. Office Paper